Top Indie Games of September: Building Nicely, Delivering Funnily, Investigating Gloomily, and More

 Town to City is not such a simulator.

 Yes, there is also serious simulation and scope for large-scale construction.
-Yes, you will be able to surprise others with your architectural scale.
+Yes, you will be able to surprise others with your architectural scope.
 But the emphasis is different.
 You will build the city not by districts, but house by house.
-Laying not transport arteries, but narrow paths.
-Building not shopping centers, but small shops.
+Lay not transport arteries, but narrow paths.
+Build not shopping centers, but small shops.
 Not factories, but a good old mill.
 Everything here is large, cozy, cute.
 And step by step, house by house, you can grow a real big city, inhabited by kind and happy residents.

 Despite early access, Town to City is already winning the sympathy of players.
-The Minecraft-like graphics allow you to create an environment, albeit cubic, but surprisingly realistic and lively.
+Graphics in the spirit of Minecraft allow you to create an environment, albeit cubic, but surprisingly realistic and lively.
 The atmosphere of serenity is literally felt.
-The gameplay is captivating from the first minutes—and does not let go for a long time, while remaining relaxing.
+The gameplay is addictive from the first minutes — and does not let go for a long time, while remaining relaxing.
 This is a rare but successful combination.

-Recommended.
-Even taking into account the technical details and shortcomings inevitable at this stage.
+We recommend it.
+Even taking into account the technical details and shortcomings, inevitable at the current stage.
 Town to City will resonate with both lovers of cozy adventures and those who think like an engineer, builder, or architect.

 Image belongs to Galaxy Grove and Kwalee.